Play on car-free streets.

-CiCLEvia: Open Streets Cleveland temporarily closes segments of Cleveland streets to cars and opens them for people-powered movement such as biking, walking, dancing, and so much more.
+Open Streets Cleveland, formerly ciCLEvia, temporarily closes segments of Cleveland streets to cars and opens them for people-powered movement such as biking, walking, dancing, and so much more.

-The name ciCLEvia (see-CLE-vee-uh) is derived from the ciclovias of Latin American cities such as Bogota, Colombia, where over 70 miles of streets are open to people every Sunday and holiday.
+Now in its third year, the Open Streets movement in Cleveland opens up around a mile of city streets once a month in the summer.
+It is based of of the ciclovias of Latin American cities such as Bogota, Colombia, where over 70 miles of streets are open to people every Sunday and holiday.

 - Celebrating the unique elements of Cleveland neighborhoods